 II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) ll.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Pediatrics or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) [The Review Committee may further specify] II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of or by the American Osteopathic Board of, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) [The Review Committee may further specify acceptable subspecialty qualifications or that only ABMS and AOA certification will be considered acceptable] [The Review Committee may further specify additional program director qualifications]